karl-zylinski/odin-dod-benchmarks/README.md

 Note that benchmarks are never an absolute truth.
 Depending on the data access patterns of tight loops the performance characteristics can change a lot.
 This is simply meant to show some techniques that are faster in certain cases.

 `tight_arrays` contains an example of how separately heap allocating array elements vs keeping them within an array can affect performance.
 Note that I fudge the memory addresses of where the separate heap allocations end up by allocating random amounts of data before each element.
-This simulates the program running for a while and elements being added every now and the as opposed to all in one go.
+This simulates the program running for a while and elements being added every now and then, as opposed to all in one go.

 `soa` contains examples of how the performance can differ for arrays that use:
 - Structure of Arrays